genomic-medicine-sweden/NGPIris/docs/README.md

 # NGP IRIS 👀
-NGP IRIS, or just Iris, is a light-weight tool for interacting with a Hitachi Content Platform (HCP) using S3 in the `boto3` package.
+NGP IRIS, or just Iris, is a tool for interacting with a Hitachi Content Platform (HCP) using S3 in the `boto3` package.
 NGP Iris is designed with two use cases in mind:
 * A simple, clear, real-time interaction with NGPr file management
 * Improving process flow for performing off-site data analysis by using automated transfer scripts